m-n/lazy-susan/README.md

 For fun and eduction, and to make the following easy to use:

-1. Package local nicknames
-2. Symbol Package Markers (an alternative to local nicknames)
+1. Custom methods of resolving a symbol's package, including Package Local Nicknames
-3. Synonym symbols.
+2. Synonym symbols.
-4. Redefinition of constituent traits
+3. Redefinition of constituent traits
    (e.g. treat \#\\: as something other than a package separator.)
-5. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
+4. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
-6. Customizable treatment of tokens ending in a package marker, allowing the user to select one of three options:
+5. Customizable treatment of tokens ending in a package marker, allowing the user to select one of three options:
    * foo:(bar baz) reads (bar baz) with \*package\* bound to the package designated by foo.
      This is the default behavior of an (LS:RT).